 That being said, I loved what Sibi had to say.

 No need to watch for listen, I’ve included them here but paraphrased some big takeaways if you don’t have the time.
 (I know you do though).

 On being the best at what you’re known for

 - If you do most things better than most people, you’ll do fine.
-Toit got a headstart in the market, but kept their USP as great beer, no judgements and a unique branding/style.
+Toit got a headstart in the market but kept their USP as great beer, no judgments, and a unique branding/style.

 On Social Media